Tamrookum, Queensland: Education

 Tamrookum State School is a government primary (Prep-6) school for boys and girls at 9019 Mount Lindesay Highway (28.1064°S 152.9155°E).
 In 2017, the school had an enrolment of 141 students with 15 teachers (8 full-time equivalent) and 12 non-teaching staff (7 full-time equivalent).
-There is no secondary school in Tamrookum; the nearest is Beaudesert State High School in Beaudesert.
+There are no secondary schools in Tamrookum; the nearest government secondary school is Beaudesert State High School in Beaudesert.

 Amentities

 Tamrookum has a roadhouse and general store, located on the eastern side of the Mount Lindsay Highway.